block-bites/fondant-app/README.md

     - `casper-client get-block -n http://localhost:3000/net/2/rpc` and you should get a latest block info.
     - `casper-client get-state-root-hash -n http://localhost:3000/net/3/rpc` and you should get current state root hash (if the first block got emited)
     By default we support nodes from `1` to `5` but in future this will be configurable.

+## Documentation

+    All avaliable endpoints are described in the OpenAPI.yml file.

 ## TODO